panoply/spx/readme.md

 ### Why?

 The landscape of pjax based solution has become rather scarce.
-The current bread winners either offer the same thing or for our use cases were vastly over engineered and rather shitty tbh.
-This pjax variation couples together various techniques I found to be the most effective in enhancing the performance of SSR rendered web application that fetch pages over the wire.
-The pjax approach is tried and tested in the web nexus and while many folks tend to dismiss this tactic for improving TTFB load times of web applications there is actually very little difference in terms of rendering speed when this technique is appropriated correctly and in some cases it can outperform the rendering performance of a virtual dom library.
+The current bread winners either offer the same thing or for our use case were vastly over engineered.
+This pjax variation couples together various techniques found to be the most effective in enhancing the performance of SSR rendered web application which are fetching pages over the wire.

 ## Install